-Facing their far and family feral past shakes up the Seattle PD protagonists.
+Facing their far and family feral past shakes up the Portland PD protagonists.
 Nick joins forces with his death-presumed mother Kelly Burkhardt, a huntress who followed Akira Kimura, to chase the excessively cruel 'mauvais dent' monster murderers, who are after six golden coins, part of the key to a terrible secret since the crusades.
 It's the obsession of rivaling feral royalty branches, including Renard's, putting him opposite his estranged European half-brother.

 As Nick and his mother continue to battle the Mauvais Dentes, Monroe and Rosalee fight against the clock to save Juliette.
 More details are revealed about the source of Juliette's illness, resulting in an epic showdown.
 Back at the precinct, Hank senses that something is amiss when Nick lands in hot water with the FBI.
 Meanwhile, Captain Renard continues to reveal himself as he deals with his estranged brother.

 Monroe explains to Nick about the feral Coyotl prison gang-like, even tattooed kind's pack code when they find on old friend of Hank is actually one who fled his pack years ago and now finds his daughter kidnapped.
 The trail leads to their Texas relatives, the Kempfers, who stop at nothing but ignore the other side has a Grimm.
 Nick shows angelic patience when Juliette's memory returns about everything except their love.